The Three Pillars of development at Advance

 Integrity – Honest, humble coaching based on trust in an athlete centred environment.

 Commitment – A commitment to develop every individual athlete and their health and wellbeing.

 We believe that these 3 core values are what sets us apart.
 We are not interested in winning and losing, but personal growth and development backed up by the available evidence.

 We strive to create a community that understands that being an athlete does not simply stop when your training session finishes, it’s a lifestyle choice.
 We are honest with the fact that the cardinal rule of training is consistency.
-Consistently turning up to training, consistently following the same routines, consistently eating/sleeping/recovering well and repeating the basics over a long period of time until mastery is achieved.
-There is no magic exercise, routine or 3-week plan that is suddenly going to change all your fortunes, the reasons that may hear different from certain media sources are that being consistent and training hard doesn’t sell products or magazines.
+Consistently turning up to training, consistently following the same routines, consistently eating/sleeping/recovering well and repeating the basics, over a long period of time, until mastery is achieved.
+There is no magic exercise, routine or 3-week plan that is suddenly going to change all your fortunes, the reasons that you may hear different from certain media sources are that being consistent and training hard, doesn’t sell products or magazines.